 Meeting Pierre Curie

 The Curies worked together to examine loads of pitchblende.
 The couple devised new protocols for separating the pitchblende into its chemical components.
 Marie Curie often worked late into the night stirring huge cauldrons with an iron rod nearly as tall as she was.
-The Curies found that two of the chemical components, one containing mostly bismuth and another containing mostly barium, were strongly radioactive.
-In July 1898, the Curies published their conclusion: the bismuth compound contained a previously undiscovered radioactive element that they named polonium, after Marie's native country, Poland.
-By the end of that year they had isolated a second radioactive element they called radium, from radius, the Latin word for rays.
-In 1902, they announced success in extracting purified radium.
+The Curies found that two of the chemical components — one that was similar to bismuth and the other like barium — were radioactive.
+In July 1898, the Curies published their conclusion: The bismuth-like compound contained a previously undiscovered radioactive element, which they named polonium, after Marie Curie's native country, Poland.
+By the end of that year, they had isolated a second radioactive element, which they called radium, derived from "radius," the Latin word for rays.
+In 1902, the Curies announced their success in extracting purified radium.

-In June 1903, Marie was the first woman in Europe to earn a doctorate in physics.
-In November of that year the Curies, together with Henri Becquerel, were named winners of the Nobel Prize in Physics for their contributions to the understanding of atomic structure.
-The nominating committee objected to including a woman as a Nobel Laureate, but Pierre insisted that the original research was his wife's.
+In June 1903, Marie Curie was the first woman in France to defend her doctoral thesis.
+In November of that year the Curies, together with Henri Becquerel, were named winners of the Nobel Prize in Physics for their contributions to the understanding of "radiation phenomena."
+The nominating committee initially objected to including a woman as a Nobel laureate, but Pierre Curie insisted that the original research was his wife's.

-Maries was buried next to her husband in Sceaux, a commune in southern Paris.
+Curie was buried next to her husband in Sceaux, a commune in southern Paris.
 But in 1995, their remains were moved and interred in the Pantheon in Paris alongside France's greatest citizens.
 The Curies received another honor in 1944 when the 96th element on the periodic table of elements was discovered and named "curium."

 - Want to learn more about this fascinating scientist?
 Check out "Madame Curie" (Doubleday, 2013), a biography by Curie's youngest daughter, Eve.